 The HTA Growing Media Monitor Report gives data for the use of peat and alternative materials in both the retail (amateur gardening) and professional horticultural sectors.

-Volumes of peat sold in the retail and professional markets 2011-2021 and peat as a proportion of total growing media volume sold (HTA, 2022) Recently, there has been a significant reduction in peat use in both the retail and professional grower markets since 2019, ignoring the atypical 2020 season.
+Since 2019 there has been a significant reduction in peat use in both the retail and professional grower markets, ignoring the atypical 2020 season.
 The retail market still accounts for the majority of the total volumes of growing media used, making up 72% of the total market.
 The reduction in peat use has been greatest in that sector, with more immediate options for substituting peat than in the professional grower market.
 Within the retail sector, peat now only makes up about 30% of the materials used and this is set to fall further with retailer commitments to reduce peat use.

 Around 1 million cubic metres of peat is currently still being used for amateur gardening products, which is a significant amount that needs replacing by 2024 to meet government phase-out targets for peat in horticulture.